francisuloko/tic-tac-toe/README.md

 ![screenshot](./assets/screenshot.png)

-This is a colloborative project to build a game of TicTacToe puting into practice the concepts of Object Oriented Programming (OOP).
+This is a colloborative project to build a game of TicTacToe putting into practice the concepts of Object Oriented Programming (OOP).
 We have demonstrated the use of classes in Ruby and how to access their properties and methods.
 Here is a brief description of TicTacToe.